Multigroup Radiation Diffusion on a Moving Mesh: Implementation in RICH and Application to Tidal Disruption Events: Implementation in rich

 In optically thick cells the radiation–material coupling becomes stiff and the block off-diagonals $c\Delta t\,\kappa_{P, g'}$ increase the condition number, slowing BiCGSTAB.
 In order accelerate the convergence of the BiCGSTAB algorithm, we limit the absorption coefficients to be

-where we typically set $N_\tau=100$, which limits the local equilibration time to be $\Delta t/N_\tau$ while leaving the diffusive transport coefficient $\kappa_{R,g}$ unchanged.
+where $N_\tau$ is the optical depth threshold, which we typically set $N_\tau=100$, which limits the local equilibration time to be $\Delta t/N_\tau$ while leaving the diffusive transport coefficient $\kappa_{R,g}$ unchanged.
 In our tests, this reduces the iteration count substantially with negligible impact on the physical solution.